Updated November 30th, 2020

 Food allergy is a severe skin or gastrointestinal response to allergens found in food.
 Thankfully, despite being talked about frequently, it is not as common as most other causes of itching.

 Features: unusual age of onset (very young or over 4 years), often with diarrhoea or vomiting.
 Skin signs are severe and respond poorly to treatment.
+The pattern is similar to atopic dermatitis.

 Neither these, nor any other rare conditions should be considered until a vet has ruled out the common diseases and a skin biopsy has been performed.